ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/indexing-spatial-data.python.markdown

   and it represents the `40.7144 -74.0060` coordinates.
   Removing characters from the end of the geohash will decrease the precision level.

-* The `maxTreeLevel` determines the length of the geohash used for the indexing, which in turn affects accuracy.
+* The `max_tree_level` determines the length of the geohash used for the indexing, which in turn affects accuracy.
   By default, it is set to **9**, providing a resolution of approximately 2.5 meters.

 * More information about geohash uses, decoding algorithm, and limitations can be found [here](https://en.wikipedia.org/wiki/Geohash).